-Options Trigger level lmpact - peak demand MI/d Implementation and duration Permissions and constraints Risks and uncertainties Implementation of temporary use bans (TUBs) Level 2 -15.0 - 28.5 2 weeks lead time prior to publication of notice of prohibition.
+Appeals for restraint Level 2 -9.0 1-2weeks lead time.
+Regular messaging whilst at Level 2 Exec Approval; media coverage/ available slots Most effective spring through to autumn.
+Maintaining savings over long term, customer fatigue Implementation of temporary use bans (TUBs) Level 2 -15.0 - 28.5 2 weeks lead time prior to publication of notice of prohibition.
 21 days from notice of prohibition to implementation, to allow for a minimum of 14 days to make and consider representations Continues whilst in Trigger Level 2, reviewed at Level 1.
-Board Approval; stakeholder consultation, consideration of and response to representations Most effective spring through to autumn.
-Increased PR and press coverage Ordinary Drought Order - non-essential use bans (NEUB) Level 3 -15.0 2 weeks lead time prior to application for drought ordinary drought order.
+Board Approval; stakeholder consultation, consideration of and response to representatio ns Most effective spring through to autumn.
+Increased PR and press coverage Ordinary Drought Order - non- essential use bans (NEUB) Level 3 -15.0 2 weeks lead time prior to application for drought ordinary drought order.
 28 days for Secretary of State to determine application.
 Up to 3 months from trigger to implementation Duration up to 6 months with 6 monthly extensions available.
-Board Approval; application to Secretary of State, approval from Defra, stakeholder consultation, consideration of and response to representations Economic impacts.
-Applications for compensation Increased PR and press coverage the Environment Agency.
-We have added clarity where required and considered further measures in the event of an extreme drought, in line with the guidance.
+Board Approval; application to Secretary of State, approval from Defra, stakeholder consultation, consideration of and response to representatio ns Economic impacts Applications for compensation Increased PR and press coverage